2015-2017 Toyota Camry

 The base system is about as basic as you think it is, while opinions on the JBL vary a bit, depending on who's doing the listening.
 Either way, adding aftermarket gear is the best way to get the sound you want.

 You can install your choice of single-DIN (2" tall) or double-DIN (4" tall) aftermarket receivers in this Camry.
 Doing so will eliminate the factory navigation (if present) and/or the stock satellite radio, but both of those capabilities can be found in a variety of aftermarket stereos.

-A hybrid's gas-electric hybrid powertrain makes replacing the stereo a little more complicated.
+A hybrid's gas-electric hybrid powertrain makes upgrading the stereo system a little more complicated.
 As you might expect, Camry hybrids contain some very sensitive electronics, so here are a couple of things to keep in mind:

 - Be sure to only use a multi-meter when testing wires, and NEVER use a test light to test wires in this vehicle.
 Doing so could cause some serious (by which we mean dangerous and expensive) damage.

 - A hybrid Camry is not the car to choose if you want to build a massively powerful audio system.
 The thirsty current draw of a high-powered stereo is not a good thing for the hybrid system, so don't exceed a 30-amp current draw or 350-watt RMS power rating.

 - In the hybrid Camry, the relevant vehicle system info will be displayed on the smaller dash screen.